Flowit-Game/flowit-vita/README.md

 To run from the release, download the `flowit.love` release file.
 The system should recognize it as a LÖVE executable.
 Otherwise, run from the command line by executing `love /path/to/flowit.love`.

-To build for Linux, clone the source and execute `./build_desktop`; this will produce the `flowit.love` file which can then be executed.
+To build for Linux, clone the source (be sure to recursively clone submodules) and execute `./build_desktop`; this will produce the `flowit.love` file which can then be executed.

 The app can also be run directly from the source without any packaging.
 Just clone the repository and execute `love .` from the top directory.

 ### Windows
 To run from the release, download and unzip the `flowit-win` release file, then run `Flowit.exe`.

-To build the Windows executable on Linux, clone the source and execute `./build_desktop --win` (note that this will not set the Flowit icon for the executable; that must be done from Windows or wine).
+To build the Windows executable on Linux, clone the source (be sure to recursively clone submodules) and execute `./build_desktop --win` (note that this will not set the Flowit icon for the executable; that must be done from Windows or wine).

 To build the Windows executable on Windows, follow the [instructions](https://love2d.org/wiki/Game_Distribution) on the LÖVE wiki (building Flowit on Windows has not been tested).

 ### Mac
 To run from the release, download and unzip the `Flowit-mac` release file, then run `Flowit.app`.

-To build the Mac app on Linux, clone the source and execute `./build_desktop --mac`.
+To build the Mac app on Linux, clone the source (be sure to recursively clone submodules) and execute `./build_desktop --mac`.
 This build process should work on Mac also, but has not been tested.

 ## Running on PS Vita
 Download the latest VPK release file and sideload it using VitaShell or similar.